Our Technology

 Activating RIG-I and TLR3 against Cold Tumors

 Although immune checkpoint inhibitors have had success in a subset of patients by enabling the immune system to attack cancer, other patients are non-responsive to such drugs and experience ‘cold’ tumors.
-RIG-I and TLR3 are proteins expressed by most human cells and are responsible for detecting the presence of viruses and initiating inflammatory and immune stimulating responses.
-These receptors can be activated by appropriately constructed RNAs.
+RIG-I and TLR3 are expressed by most human cells and are responsible for detecting the presence of viruses and initiating inflammatory and immune stimulating responses.
+These receptors can be activated by appropriately constructed antigens.

-RIG-I Pathway Research from Professor Michael Gale, Jr., and the University of Washington
+RIG-I Pathway Research from Professor Michael Gale, Jr., PhD

-Professor Michael Gale, Jr., at the University of Washington, is a co-discoverer of the RIG-I pathway and its broad actions in innate immunity and immune programming.
-He is an expert in infectious disease and innate immunity and is Director of the UW Center for Innate Immunity and Immune Disease.
-He is a HDT Bio founding scientist and scientific advisor.
+Professor Michael Gale, Jr., is a co-discoverer of the RIG-I pathway and its broad actions in innate immunity and immune programming.
+He is an expert in infectious disease and innate immunity and is an HDT Bio founding scientist and scientific advisor.

-ACCESS via Junction Openers
+Junction Openers

 Professor Andre Lieber and his research team at the University of Washington demonstrated that a virus-derived protein can disrupt cellular junctions in epithelial tissue and that such disruption dramatically increases accessibility to the tumor microenvironment.
-Professor Lieber is a Scientific Advisor to HDT Bio and continues to publish research showing that engineered versions of the protein can increase affinity for tumor junctions and improve the disruptive capability.
+Professor Lieber is a Scientific Advisor to HDT Bio and continues to publish research demonstrating that engineered versions of the protein can increase affinity for tumor junctions and improve the disruptive capability.

 Junction Openers for Tumor Penetrance